fe1ixxu/Intra-Distillation/README.md

 # Intra-Distillation
-This is the repository of our paper "Models Need Intra-Distillation: The Importance of All Parameters".
+This is the repository of our paper "[The Importance of Being Parameters: An Intra-Distillation Method for Serious Gains](https://arxiv.org/pdf/2205.11416v1.pdf)".

 ## Preproduction
 We consider three tasks in our paper.
 Please visit the corresponding folder and follow the instruction to reproduce the results.